justinkrieger/SQL-Relational-Database-examples/README.md

   - LEFT JOIN subqueries
   - Using CROSS JOIN
 <!-- -->
--Exercise Six features:
+- Exercise Six features:
   - Create a copy of the database
   - Modifying database with UPDATE, DELETE, SET, and INSERT
   - Changing DataTypes with CAST and CONVERT
   - Working with CHAR, VARCHAR, INT, and DECIMAL formats
   - Using format codes to change display format
 <!-- -->